U1448559/Home-Credit-Loan/README.md

 ## **Your group's solution to the business problem.**

 Our team's approach to Home Credit Risk Analysis involved constructing a predictive model through machine learning techniques.
 Among the various models tested, the Light Gradient Boosting (LGB) model, followed closely by the XG Boost model, demonstrated superior performance in evaluating the creditworthiness of potential borrowers, particularly those with limited credit histories.
 These models yielded Kaggle scores of .695 and .623, respectively.
-To tackle class imbalance within the dataset, we implemented SMOTE sampling techniques.The top three features crucial for the LGB model's success were EMPLOYMENT\_DAYS, REGISTRATION\_DAYS, and LAST\_PHONE\_CHANGE \_DAYS.
+To tackle class imbalance within the dataset, we implemented SMOTE sampling techniques.The top three features crucial for the LGB model's success were **EMPLOYMENT\_DAYS, REGISTRATION\_DAYS, and LAST\_PHONE\_CHANGE \_DAYS.**

-We recommend Home Credit Group to consider lending to individuals based on factors such as gender, family status, type of income, ownership of a car, and
+We recommend Home Credit Group to consider lending to individuals based on factors such as **Gender, Family Status, Type of Income, Ownership of a Car, and Level of Education.** Applicants meeting all these criteria are deemed less likely to default.
-#
-level of education.
-Applicants meeting all these criteria are deemed less likely to default.
 Ultimately, our solution aims to align with Home Credit's mission of enhancing financial inclusion and providing a positive borrowing experience for the unbanked population.

 ## **Your contribution to the project**